-Plan 2 - You may set up a payment plan (to pay in full or monthly) using your bank account (savings or checking) or credit card with LBC's payment plan provider.
+Plan 2 - Monthly payment plan.
+Students may use the payment dashboard to set up a payment plan and have monthly installments withdrawn from a bank account (savings or checking) or charged to a credit card.
 Enrollment and service fees may apply.
-Visit the Student Portal and review the information under Statement and Billing Information.
-Before you begin, you will need to collect the following information:
+Visit the LBC student portal and review the billing information on the Solution Center page for more information.